Coby Fleener Fantasy News

 Prior to Reggie Wayne’s injury, Hilton played 63.1% of his team’s snaps.
 After Wayne tore his ACL, that number rose to 76.9%.
 With Wayne coming off of a serious injury, Hilton will be (or at least he should be) the primary target in the passing game in 2014.
 With Wayne sidelined, Hilton averaged 6.5-91-.45 over the final 11 games, including the playoffs.
 That equates to 11.8 fantasy points per game, or fringe WR1 numbers.
 The arrival of Hakeem Nicks and the return of Dwayne Allen (potentially leading to more two-TE sets with Coby Fleener) may limit Hilton's upside.

-T.Y.
-Hilton (foot) missing OTAs
+Colts WR T.Y.
+Hilton is missing OTAs with a foot injury.

 The severity/nature of the injury is unknown, but it's something to monitor as the offseason wears on.
 Prior to Reggie Wayne’s injury, Hilton played 63.1% of his team’s snaps.
 After Wayne tore his ACL, that number rose to 76.9%.
 With Wayne coming off of a serious injury, Hilton will be (or at least he should be) the primary target in the passing game in 2014.
 With Wayne sidelined, Hilton averaged 6.5-91-.45 over the final 11 games, including the playoffs.
 That equates to 11.8 fantasy points per game, or fringe WR1 numbers.
 The arrival of Hakeem Nicks and the return of Dwayne Allen (potentially leading to more two-TE sets with Coby Fleener) may limit Hilton's upside.